Class Schedule and Descriptions

 Pranyama & Meditation

 Pranayama is a method of breathing in which life-supporting energy is expanded.
 It is said that yoga can be achieved by stopping the thought waves in the mind.
 Mental activity is correlated to breath; the more breaths there are, the more thoughts rush through the mind.
 The practice of pranayama, which involves a series of breathing exercises, drastically reduces the number of breaths taken in a given period.
-By calming the mind, it thus prepares one for meditation and concentration.
+By calming the mind, it thus prepares one for meditation.

 DIRECTIONS